Memorial to Democratic Follies |

 The Southbank was mobbed with thousands of other families during the school half-term, a ritual that favours the businesses more than the customers.
 The crowds included phalanxes of French schoolchildren taking advantage of the devalued £ and feeding the revitalisation of London's tourist businesses.
 The former Greater London Council County Hall has become a vessel for several dodgy-looking tourist attractions alongside the London Eye.
 Even the cultural activities we witnessed in the Southbank Centre seemed stale but then beatboxing was never my thing.
 We returned home and I went cycling with Simon and Kit hurtling over speed bumps and checking out the new play equipment at the Brixton Windmill.

 Later in the week, we visited the Lego and dinosaur exhibition at the Horniman Museum with other friends.
 We made a trip to the impressive new shopping centre that has been squeezed into the Battersea Power Station.
-The £9bn investment, like that at King's Cross, is astounding with the adjacent high-rise flats costing £millions.
+The £9bn investment, on a similar level to that at King's Cross, is astounding with the adjacent high-rise flats costing £millions.
 The whole complex is a different world, the play equipment was at another level.
 The highlight for me was the sheer scale of the brick-built power station, its battery of 1950s dials in the control room now part of a restaurant.
 Two nimble fitness instructors were teaching youngsters to use LED hula hoops. £5 for each youngster and about twenty in a class that lasted about fifteen minutes.
 When I did a similar job as a teenager at discos run by my father, it was free and lasted about 45 minutes, but we didn't have LED hula hoops.
-My father bought some hosepipes and we stapled eight feet lengths into a hoop using some dowelling, those were the days when inventive manufacturing was a home industry.
+My father bought some hosepipes and we stapled eight-foot lengths into a hoop using some dowelling, those were the days when inventive manufacturing was a home industry.

 On the way back to Stratford station I was pleased to see that there was a significant development taking place with new buildings under construction for a cultural quarter including the University of the Arts London College of Fashion, the BBC Symphony Orchestra, Sadler's Wells, and the V&A. Quite a lineup and, hopefully, it will help ensure that the landscaping around the Olympic village is brought back to a reasonable standard.
 I looked for a place to eat but nothing appealed so I returned to Bond Street on the new Elizabeth line.
 The over-engineering of the platforms and stations explained why Crossrail had greatly exceeded its budget, £20bn compared to the original estimate of £14.6bn.
 Bond Street Station alone cost £570m, five times its estimated cost.
 No wonder there is no cash left for upgrading the rail lines and rolling stock between the northern cities.